paulfioravanti/paulfioravanti.github.io/_posts/2017-11-17-setting-up-a-jekyll-blog.md

 title:  "Setting up a Jekyll Blog"
 date:   2017-11-17 22:30 +1100
 categories: jekyll
+header:
+  overlay_image: /assets/images/2017-11-17/jekyll-logo.png
+  overlay_filter: 0.5
 excerpt: >
-  Setting up this blog, and creating a development environment that I was happy with, took longer than I expected, so I thought I would document the process and other learnings gained along the way.
+  Setting up this blog, and creating a development environment that I was happy with, took longer than I expected.
 ---

 ## TL;DR